How common is mental distress?

 Prevalence of mental distress

-In a 2009 report, it was found that women were almost twice as likely as men to suffer an anxiety disorder in England.6 The 2021 figures released by the Office for National Statistics show there were 5,583 suicides registered in England and Wales.
-However, males account for three-quarters of all suicides registered in 2021, which has been the case since the mid-1990s.7
+In a 2009 report, it was found that women were almost twice as likely as men to suffer an anxiety disorder in England.6 A 2016 global review from Cambridge University also found that women were almost twice as likely as men to have anxiety.
+The 2023 figures released by the Office for National Statistics showed that there were 6,069 suicides registered in England and Wales, the highest rate since 1999.
+However, males account for around three-quarters of all suicides registered in 2023, which has been the case since the mid-1990s.7

 Mental distress in pregnancy